NITOPUNK/backend/README.md

 ## License

 [Include your license information here]

+## Updates

+### April 29, 2025
+- Added a simplified prediction endpoint (`/predict-simple`) for easier integration with Flutter applications.
+This endpoint accepts query parameters for input and internally calls the `/predict` endpoint.